The 5 stages of human development

 Adolescents also develop an intellectual goal.
 The young mind is preoccupied with exploration and a new set of pursuits and aspirations.
 Adolescents learn how to deal with their peers and others in a larger context.

 A person may also develop fixation at this stage.
-Those who stuck in this stage may find difficulties in relating with other especially when forming successful romantic relationships.
+Those who stuck in this stage may find difficulties in relating to others especially when forming successful romantic relationships.

 Unlike the earlier stage of the development, the person is generally guided by the ego and superego.
 These branches of personality, according to Freud, will dictate a person to pursue more productive and desirable undertakings.